Battle of Wilmington: Aftermath

 The Battle of Wilmington closed the last major port of the Confederate States on the Atlantic coast.
 Wilmington had served as a major port for blockade-runners, carrying tobacco, cotton, and other goods to places such as Great Britain, the Bahamas, and Bermuda; much of the supplies for the Army of Northern Virginia came through Wilmington.
 Now with the port closed, the Union blockade was complete; the Confederates were unable to find another port along the Atlantic seaboard to replace Wilmington.
 Bragg came under severe criticism from the press for the Confederate defeat in the Wilmington Campaign.
 Several members of the Confederate Congress also directed criticism towards Confederate President Jefferson Davis and called for his resignation.
 Bragg's forces from Wilmington retreated towards Goldsboro, North Carolina, where it united with other Confederate forces commanded by General Joseph E. Johnston.

 The capture of Wilmington gave Sherman's forces a base of supply and a supply route to the sea.
 Schofield was forced to spend some time repairing the damage caused by the Confederates to the rail lines near the city.
 He was also forced to use supplies earmarked for Sherman to help paroled prisoners sent to Wilmington and the civilians still living in the city.
 Schofield's forces were reorganized into the Army of the Ohio and from Wilmington he marched inland to join with Sherman's forces near Fayetteville.

+During the Reconstruction Era, Wilmington became a hub of social and economic opportunities for Black Americans.
+Unlike the majority of Southern cities following the Civil War, Black citizens in Wilmington were freely able to exercise their rights to citizenship, equal protection, and voting, with multiple Black candidates holding office in local government.
+However, this growth eventually led to a coup d'etat led by white supremacists in 1898, known as the Wilmington Massacre.